You are currently viewing How to Make Cannabis Distillate

 Cannabis extracts have always been popular, but a more intense, refined product has slowly taken center stage: cannabis distillates.
 Cannabis distillates are potent, pure, and flexible in how they can be used.
 Let’s take a closer look at these cannabis products and how they are made.

-What Is Cannabis Distillate?
+What Is Cannabis Distillate Made Of?

 Cannabis distillate, simply put, is a super-concentrated extract created through the process of molecular distillation with cannabis distillation equipment.
 Cannabis distillates contain high levels of cannabinoids.